vladysor/SensEdu/docs/Library/ADC.md

 #### Notes
 {: .no_toc}
-* For this simplest configuration parameters like `.sampling_rate` or `.mem_address` are not used and completely ignored.
+* For the most simple CPU polling configuration there are unused parameters like `.sampling_rate` or `.mem_address`.
+Such parameters could be set to any value, they are completely ignored.
+* ADC values are 16-bit, vary from 0 (0V) to 65535 (3.3V).

 ### Read_ADC_3CH

-Continuously reads sequences of ADC conversions directly with CPU for multiple chosen pins.
+Continuously reads sequences of ADC conversions directly via CPU for multiple selected analog pins.

-1. Repeat the steps from [`Read_ADC_1CH`]({% link Library/ADC.md %}#read_adc_1ch) example
+1. Follow base configuration from the [`Read_ADC_1CH`]({% link Library/ADC.md %}#read_adc_1ch) example
-2. Change the pin array for desired number of channel (e.g., 3 for this example)
+2. Expand pin array to include all desired channels.
+Update array size to match channel count
-3. Change reading function to `SensEdu_ADC_ReadSequence()`.
-Now it return not the value, but the pointer to the first element of sequence of array.
-You can access each channel with an index brackets `[]`
+3. Use `SensEdu_ADC_ReadSequence()` to retrieve a channel sequence array

 ```c
 ...